Moussa Traoré: Head of state, 1968–1991

-In 1977 ex-president Modibo Keïta died in detention, in suspicious circumstances.
+In 1977, Keïta died in detention, under suspicious circumstances.
 The government reacted strongly, and made violent arrests.
-On 28 February 1978, Moussa Traoré had arrested both Tiécoro Bagayoko and Kissima Doukara, defense and security minister, on accusations of plotting a coup.
+On 28 February 1978, Traoré arrested both Tiécoro Bagayoko and Kissima Doukara, the defense and security ministers, on accusations of plotting a coup.
 In trying to move to more open politics, he appointed the historian Alpha Oumar Konaré as arts minister.
 In 1980, student demonstrations were broken up, and their leader Abdoul Karim Camara ("Cabral") died from torture.
 In 1982, he was made commander-in-chief.
-Traoré was chairman of the Organization of African Unity from May 1988 to July 1989.
+Traoré was chairperson of the Organization of African Unity from May 1988 to July 1989.

 Traoré was reelected in 1985, again as the only candidate.
 Later that year, the UDPM-controlled legislature amended the constitution to exempt him from the two-term limit.

 The political situation stabilized during 1981 and 1982, and remained generally calm throughout the 1980s.
 The UDPM began attracting additional members as it demonstrated that it could counter an effective voice against the excesses of local administrative authorities.
 Shifting its attention to Mali's economic difficulties, the government approved plans for cereal marketing liberalization, reform in the state enterprise system, new incentives to private enterprise, and an agreement with the International Monetary Fund (IMF).
 However, by 1990, there was growing dissatisfaction with the demands for austerity imposed by the IMF's economic reform programs and the perception that the president and his close associates were not themselves adhering to those demands.
 As in other African countries, demands for multi-party democracy increased.
 Traoré allowed some reforms, including the establishment of an independent press and independent political associations, but insisted that Mali was not ready for democracy.

+Agacher Strip War

+On December 25, 1985 tensions rose between Mali led by Traoré and Burkina Faso led by Thomas Sankara.
+Traoré's regime struggled to manage social unrest.
+When officials in Burkina Faso conducted a census in disputed border communities, Malian forces launched an offensive on Christmas Day.
+Since Mali had more power than Burkina Faso they used guerrilla warfare as the war continued raids were conducted in both countries.
+Then in early 1986 a peace agreement was made and resulted in Thomas Sankara and Traoré to avoid each other.
+This would affect Mali negatively but it boosted his popularity.